8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 On to the primary characteristics of each category.

 ### Liabilities and expenses (characteristics)

-1. Things you owe or give to others.
-2. The real rate is the lowest (often negative) compared to the other categories.
-3. Historically, they are more favorable in all but deflationary-contracting environments.

 It's worth a couple of clarifications and examples.